PopusBenedictus/tera-launcher-for-linux/README.md

 This project uses a top-level **CMakeLists.txt** that orchestrates the build of both the GUI launcher (native compilation) and a stub launcher (using winegcc).
 It also builds the [easylzma](https://github.com/justkeepquiet/easylzma) project as an external dependency.

 ### Why Winelib?
-Any application that replaces the original TERA Online launcher must interact with the Game client using certain win32 APIs not natively available on Linux.
-So our launcher includes a binary for the GUI application, a stub that masquerades as the OG TERA Online launcher to make the game happy, and some binaries for processing update files/file repairs (easylzma).
-Having the stub broken out helps address some thread model issues that prevent GTK from working correctly when using its built in async callback method handlers.
-Using _winelib specifically_ for building the stub launcher avoids having the user install mingw/msys as a separate build toolchain, while asking the user to install wine as a dependency for the project (its required anyway, might as well use it to build stuff).
+This launcher includes a GUI binary, a stub mimicking the original launcher for game compatibility, and binaries for updates and file repairs (easylzma).
+Separating the stub resolves threading issues with GTK's async callbacks.
+Using winelib to build the stub avoids requiring mingw/msys, leveraging Wine as a necessary project dependency.

 ### Configuring `launcher-config.json`